As schools stuff books with key words

 Fun stories make reading grow.

-Learn how school reading lists and book fair books limit choice, acting as government barriers to learning in home reading programs.
+Learn how school reading lists and book fair books limit choice, resulting in government barriers to learning for school and home reading programs.

 Maze?
 The “establishment” gives power to big business for rigid education material provisions.
 This lessens reading variety.
 It is failing half of school children.
 Government money distributions control curricula.